-- A. Continue the preservation and protection of historic resources in the neighborhood. - B. Ensure that infill housing is Housing iInfill structures should be compatible with the massing, scale, and bulk of the historic structures in the surrounding area.

-- C. Preserve and repair historic infrastructure.
-Historic infrastructure should be preserved and repaired. (eg. stone curbs, hitching posts, steps, brick streets and sidewalks). - D. Streamline the historic preservation review process.
-Explore educational opportunities to promote and inform citizens of the benefits of protecting historic resources and existing programs to assist in protection. - E. Support planning efforts that identify and protect the area's historic resources.
+- Continue the preservation and protection of historic resources in the neighborhood. - B. Infill structures should be compatible with the massing, scale, and bulk of the historic structures in the surrounding area. - C. Historic infrastructure should be preserved and repaired. (eg. stone curbs, hitching posts, steps, brick streets and sidewalks). - Explore educational opportunities to promote and inform citizens of the D. benefits of protecting historic resources and existing programs to assist in protection. - E. Support planning efforts that identify and protect the area's historic resources.

-3.2.2 Preservation Implementation Strategies
+3.1.2.2 Preservation Implementation Strategies

-A. A historic survey to identify existing historic resources within the planning area. has been initiated for an area north of the football stadium.
-The potential exists that listing of historic resources in that area may be recommended by the survey.
-(Policy 3.2.1.A and Policy 3.2.1.E)
+A survey to identify existing historic resources within the planning area.
+(Policy 3.1.2.1.A, Policy 3.1.2.1.C and Policy 3.1.2.1.E)